 Dogs are very welcome on Ashdown Forest and it is a wonderful place to walk with your dog, however, we do have some simple rules and regulations that we ask all dog walkers to adhere to.
 Responsible dog ownership ensures that dogs will remain welcome on Ashdown Forest.

-Following several instances of dogs attacking or chasing sheep on the Forest this year (including sheep being killed) and numerous complaints about the behaviour of dogs, we are very keen to hear about, and have a record of, any occurrences that you may come across when you’re out on the Forest.
+Every year there are instances of dogs attacking, mauling or chasing sheep on the Forest (including sheep being killed) and numerous complaints about the behaviour of dogs.
+We are very keen to hear about, and have a record of, any occurrences that you may come across when you’re out and about on the Forest.
 The sort of thing we are interested in hearing about are: dogs attacking or chasing livestock or deer; dogs attacking or frightening other dogs; barking at, chasing or frightening horses; dogs frightening people; dogs disturbing wildlife (especially ground-nesting birds); and dogs not under proper control.
-If you see anything like this please call the office 01342 823583 or email email@example.com
+If you see anything like this please call the office 01342 823583 or email [email protected]

 Where can you walk on Ashdown Forest?